 Students are financially responsible for all books issued to them, whether lost or damaged excessively.
-The school district will not be responsible for any possessions or belongings (VALUABLE OR NOT) stolen from school property.

 THEFT/VALUABLES

 The school and school district are not responsible for items stolen from school property.

 Parents and Students: It is strongly advised that items of value (even sentimental value) should never be brought to school.